Queens OpEd / Queens Opinions - Audience Opinions Posted By Queens Buzz

 Capital New York reports that Success Academy CEO Eva Moskowitz “is closing all 22 of her schools for the day to attempt to rally support in Albany, and has asked teachers to provide instruction to students on buses up to the Capitol.”

-I am also deeply concerned about the legality of a school leader closing schools for entirely political purposes.
+I am deeply concerned about the legality of a school leader closing schools for entirely political purposes.
 As chair of the New York City Council Education Committee, I intend to hold an oversight hearing to investigate whether any laws or Chancellor’s regulations have been violated by Moskowitz unilaterally closing schools to effectively force children to lobby on her behalf.

 This is the second time that Moskowitz has closed her schools for what seems to have been political purposes.
 In October, Moskowitz closed her Success Academy charter schools to lead a political march across the Brooklyn Bridge to protest Bill de Blasio.
 This must stop.
 No educator should be allowed to use children as pawns for their political agenda.
 Serious questions arise about closing schools for political gain.